 Think of a baby at birth who has no ego.
 It only wants one thing: total pleasure.
 Babies seek omnipotence, without frustration or lack of fulfillment.
 To go on with such strivings though, without the development of an ego, is to be unrealistic and even destructive.
 And so it is that on a spiritual path, we learn that we must let go of our forceful demands before we can come to our desires, fresh and new, and actually realize them.

 The long and short of it is this: We must accept our limitations as human beings before we can tap into the unlimited fount of power sitting in our core, waiting for us to find it.
-We must accept our imperfections, as well as the imperfections of life on Earth, before we can reach our destiny, which is filled with absolute perfection.
+We must accept our imperfections, as well as the imperfections of life on Earth, before we can reach our destiny, which is to live with absolute perfection.

 And the thing stopping most of us from getting there is this: We must shed the childish notion that we can have all this and not work for it—that we can get there without the aid of a well-developed ego.
 We have to let go of our outdated desire for pleasure supreme and figure out how to make do with limited pleasure, before we can discover all that can be ours.
 To accept less is to accept life as it is right now, in this earthly reality.
 And to do this, we’re going to need to have an ego.